Reading and the Squid

 Diagnostic Reading Assessment

-I utilize the Orton Gillingham Informal Coding Assessment to help guide me in creating the perfect tutoring plan for your child.
-This assessment is used to investigate deficits and to explore risk factors for dyslexia.
+I utilize the Phonological Awareness Screening Test (PAST), Orton Gillingham Informal Coding Assessment and an Informal Reading Inventory (IRI) to help guide me in creating the perfect tutoring plan for your child.
+These assessment are used to investigate deficits and to explore risk factors for dyslexia.